Skip to content

 Make sure the child understands the concepts “same” and “different” before starting!

-Remember that the focus is on the child being able to HEAR the rhyming words, so don’t worry if they can’t say them properly.
+Remember that the focus is on the child being able to hear the rhyming words, so don’t worry if they can’t say them properly.

-Activity Ideas
+Activity ideas

 • Make it fun.
-You could pull 2 objects out of a feely bag / magic box, or play ‘pairs’ where the pictures are all facing down and you take turns to turn them over
+You could pull 2 objects out of a feely bag or magic box, or play ‘pairs’ where the pictures are all facing down and you take turns to turn them over

 • Sit facing each other so you can see and hear each other properly